 - Bar High Five at 29/F, 8 Wyndham Street

 Don’t like bars?

 You can always meet people through the internet.
 We recommend Bumble, Coffee Meets Bagel or good ol’ Tinder!
+See our guide to dating apps for singles in Hong Kong.
 Alternatively, a great way to meet people is through Facebook events, festivals, art shows or more – check out our What’s On section for more.